 If you want to catch the local transports, you can buy the Singapore Tourist Pass for unlimited rides.

-One of the best ways to plan your activities and journey being hassle-free is by using the web platforms that advertize the Singapore activities-tours managed by the local operator.
-We recommend Viator by TripAdvisor, GetYourGuide, and Musement, three reliable companies we always use during our trips around the world.
+One of the best ways to plan your activities and journey being hassle-free is by using the web platforms that advertise the Singapore activities/tours managed by the local operators.
+We recommend Viator.com by TripAdvisor, GetYourGuide.com, and Klool.com, three reliable companies we always use during our trips worldwide.

 More days in Singapore

 If you plan to spend here more days, the city is plenty of museums and parks, but above all, you should visit Sentosa.
-It’s small Island plenty of attractions like the Adventure Cove Waterpark, the Butterfly Park and the Insect Kingdom, the S.E.A Aquarium (the largest of its kind in the world), the Adventure Park, but above all the famous Singapore Universal Studios.
+It’s a small island with plenty of attractions like the Adventure Cove Waterpark, the Butterfly Park and the Insect Kingdom, the S.E.A Aquarium (the largest of its kind in the world), the Adventure Park, but above all the famous Singapore Universal Studios.

-Sentosa is also famous for its resorts, beaches and to be the most southern point of Asia.
+Sentosa is also famous for its resorts, beaches, and being the most southern point of Asia.
 A fun way to reach the Island is by catching the cable car from Mount Faber or Harbourfront Station (get there by metro or bus – harbourfront station).
-HarbourFront is the “gate” to Sentosa; here you can also catch the monorail “Sentosa Express” to reach the attractions and the beach.
+HarbourFront is the “gate” to Sentosa; here, you can also catch the monorail “Sentosa Express” to reach the attractions and the beach.
 Click here to find out more information about Sentosa Island and its attractions.